 What Are Kayak Paddle Drip Rings?

 Kayak paddle drip rings are cupped rubber rings that fit on both ends of the shaft near the blade.
 Drip rings help prevent water from running down the paddle shaft to your arm, into your armpits, onto your torso, or dripping on your legs, in the cockpit, or on the deck.

 I sure am thankful for drip rings!
 Being a bit ticklish, I can’t stand cold water running down my arms into my pits.
 My kayak paddles have always come with them but if yours doesn’t have drip rings, this inexpensive piece of rubber is well worth it.

-Kayak paddle drip rings add a level of comfort that are well worth the nominal expense.
+Kayak paddle drip guards add a level of comfort that is well worth the nominal expense.

-If you want a Bending Branches Whisper kayak paddle you can get one at Backcountry.
-They’re a very durable paddle that can take a lot of abuse.
-From my experience, these paddles are great whether on a river with rock and gravel or a large body of water.
+If you want a Bending Branches Whisper kayak paddle like mine, you can get one at Backcountry.
+They’re very durable paddles that can take a lot of abuse.
+From my experience, these split kayak paddles are great whether on a river with rock and gravel or a large body of water.
 I’ve spent a lot of time on both.

 Do You Need Kayak Paddle Drip Rings?

 Although kayak paddle drip rings aren’t a necessary item, they do add a level of comfort for touring and recreational kayakers.